security-notes/infobyte-faraday-wiki/Executive-Report.md

 ### Managing Executive Reports

-To manage your reports you need to access Faraday's Web Interface and click on **Executive Report** icon (the one that looks like a suitcase).
+To manage your reports you need to access Faraday's Web Interface and click on **Executive Report** icon (the one that looks like a sheet).

 ![](https://raw.github.com/wiki/infobyte/faraday/images/executive_reports/icon.png)